Universiteit Leiden

 History of Biology in Leiden

 Biology at Leiden University has an uninterrupted history of research for 425 years.
 Soon after the foundation of the University in 1575, Carolus Clusius was appointed at Leiden to teach botany and to establish a botanical garden, which still exists in Leiden today.
 The famous zoologist Cornelis Jacob van der Klaauw (1893-1972) also spent most of his active career in Leiden and became co-founder of the Royal Museum of the History of Natural and Exact Sciences in 1928, which is now better known as the Boerhaave Museum.
 Niko Tinbergen, one of the founders of the study of animal behaviour and as such Nobel Prize recipient in 1973, also began his career at Leiden with his famous experiments on sticklebacks and herring gulls.
-While the different biology groups were scattered over Leiden for a long time, the Institute became united in July 2009 with state-of-the-art facilities for research and teaching in the completely refurbished Sylvius Laboratory.
+While the different biology groups were scattered over Leiden for a long time, the Institute became united in July 2009 with facilities for research and teaching in the Sylvius Laboratory.

 This website uses cookies.
 More information.